BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 Replace `http://your-domain.com` with your actual domain and `eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiJ9...` with the authentication token you obtained after logging in.

-This is what we have for a basic profile:
+Here's what a basic profile response looks like:

 ```json
 {